Banking Checking Accounts

 • Not all members are eligible for mobile check deposit

-One of only a few online checking accounts we've found that permits cash deposits, the Chime checking account is one of our favorites for this.
-The fintech's checking account lets you make cash deposits at a long list of retailers, including Walgreens, Walmart, 7-Eleven, Dollar General, and more, although only Walgreens transactions are fee-free.6 This is more choices than you'd get with another platform that lets you deposit cash, like Varo.
+One of the few online checking accounts we've found that allows cash deposits, the Chime checking account lets you make cash deposits at a long list of retailers, including Walgreens, Walmart, 7-Eleven, Dollar General, and more (though only Walgreens transactions are fee-free).20 This is more choices than you'd get with another platform that lets you deposit cash, like Varo.

-You also might find some of Chime's other accounts useful, like The secured Chime Credit Builder Visa® Credit Card16 or high-yield savings account, and it's nice to have more than one account at the same institution for ease of managing those accounts.
+You also might find some of Chime's other accounts useful, like the Secured Chime Credit Builder Visa® Credit Card21 or high-yield savings account22.

-Like some of the other accounts on this list, Chime offers the ability for you to get your paycheck up to two days early with direct deposit.
-But on top of that, Chime SpotMe® overdraft protection covers any accidental overdrafts up to $200 so your purchases aren't declined, and it won't charge you an overdraft fee either.8
+Like some of the other accounts on this list, Chime offers the ability to get your paycheck up to two days early with direct deposit.
+But on top of that, Chime SpotMe® overdraft protection covers any accidental overdrafts up to $200, so your purchases aren't declined, and it won't charge an overdraft fee either.8

 Visit Chime® | Read our Chime review